JeremiahKaren/35percent.github.io/_posts/2018-11-12-11000-council-homes-manifesto-pledge.md

 ![](http://35percent.org/img/lharates.png)

-Even if we were to count all the hostel units and purchased S106 units as council homes at council rents, the figures show an ongoing decline rather than any net increase in the number of council homes:
+Even if we were to count all the hostel units and purchased S106 units as council homes at council rents, the [overall figures](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/674346/LT_116.xlsx) still show an ongoing decline rather than any net increase in the number of council homes:

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>